sclebow-iaac/bimsc25_studio-a_team-7/Notes/scl_notes.md

 ### Hyper Building A to Hyper Building B
 Define a limited set of goals for each building.
 Ensure each building does not negatively impact the goals of the other building.
-For example, if daylighitng is the goal,
+For example, if daylighitng is the goal for building A, building B should not shade that building.